 While in Ireland, my main methods of transportation were either a bicycle or gracious friends with cars willing to give me a lift.
 Having the freedom, the independence of driving my own car again is such a relief.
 I am sincerely grateful for all of the lifts, and probably healthier for the cycling but there is no greater freedom than be able to drive around in my car again.
 There is also no greater sense of panic than when you encounter a roundabout for the first time ever while driving said car in the US, where roundabouts are used counterclockwise instead of clockwise.
 The only experience I have with roundabouts is as a passenger or on a cycle riding clockwise around the circle.
 Thankfully, the roundabout was more a triangle than a circle, which on an aside was even more confusing but I digress.

 Growing accustomed to the temperate, often rainy climate in Ireland, made returning to the States a bit uncomfortable at first.
 Returning to New Jersey, I was all at once assaulted with what felt like an unrelenting heat.
 There were moments where I was surprised my whole body hadn’t just melted into a puddle.
 It seems a bit extreme, but I had to adjust from 60 F (15 C) temperatures in which I felt warm, to sweltering in 95 F (35 C) weather.

-In the end, regardless of the weird transition period of cravings for food not available in the states and using colloquial Irish words that confused friends and family, my time as an intern at the Irish Archaeology Field School was worth every second.
+In the end, regardless of the weird transition period of cravings for food not available in the states and using colloquial Irish words that confused friends and family, my time as an intern at the field school was worth every second.

 – Kelsey Gamble, U.S.A